Commands

 list

-List existing topic branches of the specified type.
+List existing topic branches of the specified type, with optional pattern filtering.

 Usage